 At this point, the curd is a bit thin but don’t worry: it will thicken as it cools.

-There are so many ways to use lemon curd!
+There are so many ways to use this recipe!
 Besides putting it on toast or eating it with a spoon, you can use it anywhere you’d use jam or pudding.
-Here are some of my favorite recipes that use lemon curd:
+Here are some of my favorite recipes to use this in:

 - Lemon Tarts